 No matter which facelift approach you’re considering, selecting a highly experienced surgeon makes all the difference in achieving safe, natural-looking results.
 The complexity of facial anatomy, especially in deep plane procedures, demands precision, advanced technique, and an artistic eye to preserve and enhance your unique features.

-Dr. Homer Hojjat is a double-board certified facial plastic surgeon and a member of the CSFPS, focusing exclusively on facial and neck cosmetic procedures.
-With a strong academic background, including published research on medical treatment efficiency and public perception of cosmetic surgery, Dr. Hojjat offers the perfect combination of technical skill and modern aesthetic vision.
+Dr. Homer Hojjat is a double-board-certified facial plastic surgeon and a member of the CSFPS, focusing exclusively on face and neck cosmetic procedures as well as reconstructive surgery, from facelift and eyelid surgery to brow lift and neck lift procedures.
+With a strong academic background, including published research on medical treatment efficiency and public perception of facial plastic surgery, Dr. Hojjat offers the perfect combination of technical skill and modern aesthetic vision.
 Call us today at 949-996-3274 or visit our contact page to schedule your consultation.